 Using “Sales” filters allows you to hone in on properties and property owners with very specific traits, allowing you to glean different informational insights based on your needs (more on that later).

-Viewing Sales Records on Reonomy
+Viewing Property Sales Records on Reonomy

 In your list view of results, simply click into the profile page of a property.
 There, you can visit the “Sales” tab to see its transactional history.

-You’ll see a list of transactions along with the details of those transactions.
-Details include the recorded transaction date, the buyer, seller, sale price, execution date, and much more.
+The available information includes the recorded transaction date, the buyer, seller, sale price, execution date, and much more.

-In just a few clicks, Reonomy let’s you search for, find, and analyze the sales records of commercial properties in any market in the nation.
+In just a few clicks, Reonomy lets you search for, find, and analyze the sales records of commercial properties in any market in the nation.

-Search Public Property Records Online
+Searching Public Property Records Online

 Another way to find the sales records of an individual property is to visit the web search portal of the local county or district clerk’s office where that property is located.

-While more prominent examples include ACRIS and HCAD, there are online search platforms for counties, cities, and states all across the country.
+While more prominent examples include ACRIS and HCAD, there are a number of online search platforms for counties, cities, and states all across the country.

 NJ Property Sales Records